 Why Turnover Ratio Matters for Mutual Funds

-Mutual fund listings in a newspaperThe turnover ratio is important when evaluating mutual funds or ETFs because it can tell you a lot about how the fund and the fund manager operate.
+The turnover ratio is important when evaluating mutual funds or ETFs, as it can tell you a lot about how the fund and the fund manager operate.
 It can also be helpful for managing investment costs.

 Funds that have higher turnover ratios, for example, can trigger higher costs for investors.
-First, a fund that’s actively managed may charge a higher expense ratio to cover the fund manager’s services.
+A fund that’s actively managed may charge a higher expense ratio to cover the fund manager’s services.
 The expense ratio represents the percentage you pay to own the fund on an annualized basis.
 At the low end, you can find index funds with expense ratios around 0.50% to 0.10%.
 But the most expensive funds can easily have expense ratios over 1%.

 That’s important to know if you’re a buy-and-hold investor.
 With buy-and-hold investing, you’re buying securities and holding on to them to realize capital appreciation, income from dividends or both.
-If you want funds that reflect that same approach, then choosing ones with a lower turnover ratio could be a good fit.
+If you want funds that reflect that same approach, choosing ones with a lower turnover ratio could be a good fit.

 What Is a Good Mutual Fund Turnover Ratio?

 There’s no specific ideal turnover ratio for a mutual fund or ETF.
 And a higher or lower turnover ratio isn’t necessarily a reliable indicator of how a fund has performed or will perform over time.
 Generally, passively managed ETFs and index mutual funds should have a lower turnover ratio.
-If a passively managed fund is turning over at a rate of more than 20% to 30%, that could suggest that the fund is being mismanaged.
+If a passively managed fund is turning over at a rate of more than 20% to 30%, it could suggest the fund is being mismanaged.

 When comparing mutual funds, it’s important to look at the turnover ratio, the expense ratio, the fund manager’s overall track record and the fund’s underlying holdings.
 Checking the holdings can help you avoid becoming overweight in any one area.
 This can be particularly important if you’re using index funds to invest.